sirupsen/logrus/README.md

 #### Fields

 Logrus encourages careful, informative logging.
-It encourages the use of logging fields, instead of long, unparseable error messages.
+It encourages the use of logging fields instead of long, unparseable error messages.
 For example, instead of:
 `log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more discoverable: